 Why does the air dry out?

-Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
-Warmer air is able to retain more moisture, which is why it’s easy to notice dry skin or chapped lips in the winter.
+The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
+Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is why it’s easy to notice dry skin or chapped lips in the winter.
 That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Adding moisture isn’t the only factor when it comes to humidification in the home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over your home’s humidity.
+Humidification is more than just adding moisture to the air in your home.
+There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you the most control over the humidity in your home.
 Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier distributes the moisture more reliably and in the maximum capacity, too, so why settle for anything less than ideal comfort?
+A whole-home humidifier delivers the moisture more reliably and in the maximum capacity too, so why settle for anything less than ideal comfort?

-- Foster an ideal environment for indoor plants to thrive.
+- Foster a proper environment for indoor plants to grow.
 The appropriate humidification offers your plants the best chance at life and helps to ensure they last longer.

-You don’t have to suffer because of dry air in the winter.
-Proper humidification of your air is easier than you think, too, so why wait any longer?
-Adding a humidifier to your home can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
-If you have questions about how a humidifier can help your Cedar Rapids home, give Ilten's Incorporated a call at 319-208-3295 to learn more.
+There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
+It’s not as difficult as you might think, so why not get started right away?
+Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
+If you want to know more about adding a humidifier to your Cedar Rapids home, give Ilten's a call at 319-208-2351 to learn more.